RocketSurgeonsGuild/Airframe/src/Defaults/README.md

 When we create nullable reference type, we'd prefer to have a `default` but the keyword is usually just `null`.

+## Requirements

+- CSharp Language 12 or above (collection initializers)

+## Goals

-- [ ] Generate an Attribute to put on a class
+- [ ] Generate an Attribute to put on a class or record
   - [ ] Allow consumer to override the name of the property generated